JoeTodes/coefficient/cms/content/services.md

 ### $500CAD - $1000CAD

-Simple, single or multi-page websites to advertize your business.
+Simple, single or multi-page websites to advertise your business.
 These may include:

-- A [Content Management System (CMS)](/about/#what-is-a-content-management-system-cms-and-does-my-website-need-one) for editing page content and/or blog or portfolio publishing
+* A [Content Management System (CMS)](/about/#what-is-a-content-management-system-cms-and-does-my-website-need-one) for editing page content and/or blog or portfolio publishing
-- A contact form for users to get in touch directly
+* A contact form for users to get in touch directly
-- Standard SEO best practices to make it easier for search engines to index your site
+* Standard SEO best practices to make it easier for search engines to index your site
-- Free[^1] hosting
+* Free[^1] hosting

 ## Basic Utility Application

-### ~\$1000CAD
+### ~$1000CAD

 Solving fairly straightforward problems, often to increase efficiency in day-to-day tasks.
 These may include:

-- Data handling, entry, visualization, or reporting
+* Data handling, entry, visualization, or reporting
-- User authentication
+* User authentication
-- Custom blogging features
+* Custom blogging features

 ## Industrial Scale Application

-### $3000CAD - $10000CAD
+### $3000CAD or more

 More complex and/or larger scale projects.
 These might replace entire systems or workflows, involve the handling of complex, relational datasets, and/or require ongoing development support.